quangChe/angularjs-tutorial/README.md

 }]);
 ```

->That pretty much covers all the barebones basics that we need to know to build a simple AngularJS application.
+>That pretty much covers all the barebones basics that we need to know to build an AngularJS starter app.
 Of course, there will be more lower-level concepts to cover once we build out the application.

 ### Making a Grocery List

 ![Starter application screenshot](/app/imgs/thumbnail.png)

 At this point, you should already have cloned this repository or downloaded the zip onto your computer.
-The final app is inside the ***~/app*** directory.
+The final version of the starter app is inside the ***~/app*** directory.
 Open the ***index.html*** file in your browser to see how the application works.

 Next, look over the ***app.js*** file line by line and reference the ***index.html*** to see how the the JavaScript file **controls** the **view** in the HTML file and how the input in the HTML file communicates with the **controller** to modify our **model**, the array inside our controller.